 Property management may file a special claims request for any other eligible expenses associated with the death of the tenant/move out; however, death of a tenant does not constitute abandonment of unit.
-For more detailed information on risk mitigation claims, see Risk Mitigation Claims section on page 39.
+For more detailed information on risk mitigation claims, see Risk Mitigation Claims section.